andikawilliam/line-chat-analyzer/README.md

 # Line Chat Analyzer

-This is the repository for my ongoing line chat analyzer.
+This is an ongoing repository for the line chat analyzer.
 The goal of this project is to find out a chat's basic stats.
-I made this project since LINE doesn't provide stats for your chats (to my knowledge) and I couldn't find anyone who already made an analyzer for line chats.
+I made this project since LINE doesn't provide stats for your chats (to my knowledge) and I couldn't find anyone who already made an analyzer for LINE chats.
 It is written in Python making use of pandas and matplotlib for analysis and visualization.

 It works by analyzing the chat's history which is provided by LINE on its